-- Business equipment used to manufacture products
+Business equipment used to manufacture products

 Properly accounting for your business assets also helps other people evaluate and understand the real value of your business, which can factor into qualifying for business loans, completing mergers and attracting investors.

 To keep it straight, think about the “useful life of one year” definition mentioned above.
-For example, pens, paper, ink cartridges, and other quickly used office supplies qualify as a write-off for the fiscal year in which they were purchased since in most cases you’ll use these up within one year.
-These are not fixed assets; they’re simply expenses that can be deducted on your taxes for the current year.
+For example, pens, paper, ink cartridges and other quickly used office supplies qualify as a write-off for the fiscal year in which they were purchased since, in most cases, you’ll use these up within one year.
+These are not capital assets, they are “current assets” — expenses that can be deducted on your taxes for the current year.

 Possible Caveats for Writing Off Capital Assets

-Any credible accountant will tell you that tax laws and regulations regarding assets can change from year to year.
+Tax laws and regulations regarding assets can change from year to year.
 That’s another reason why you want your accountant to be the decider when it comes to what you write off as an equipment asset, and whether you should write off 100 percent of the value immediately or deduct its value gradually over several tax years.